sirlan-ff00ff/arcticfox-theme/readme.md

 # arcticfox theme
-a theme for Firefox (and Sidebery, because it fancy) to make it look and somewhat behave like Arc
+a theme for Firefox (and Sidebery, because it fancy) to make it look and somewhat behave like Arc browser on mac
 ![scrrenshot](arcticfox-screenshot.png)
 [a post with a video of it (lsightly earlier in dev) in use](https://derg.social/notes/9ofri85060)
 [little demonstration video with slightly newer version](https://youtu.be/0c-OLC-7gPE)

 🎊 **features**
 * it kinda looks like Arc... that's the whole point
-* (quite) minimalistic visuals
+* kinda minimalistic
 * has space to grab the window! (quite uncomon with themes that mess with the header bar)
 * somewhat tested
-* some strightforward(-ish) customization points
+* some strightforward(-ish) customization points in the file

 ---